Forensic serology: Saliva detection

 A presumptive test to detect saliva is the alpha-amylase test also known as the Phadebas Test.
 This detection technique is based on the activity of the enzyme alpha-amylase which breaks down starches from food into smaller oligosaccharide molecules, starting digestion in the mouth.
 Using a petri dish gel, the saliva sample is added and allowed to diffuse through the gel overnight.
 Visualization is accomplished by adding iodine to the gel which stains the starch in the gel blue.
 If saliva is present, then the alpha-amylase breaks down the starch, creating a clear coloured circle around where the sample was placed.
 RSID tests have also been made in order to detect alpha-amylase, but they are not always reliable because there can be a lot of false positives.

 For confirmatory tests, there has not been as much research done compared to blood and semen.
 Since these tests specifically target amylase, confirmatory tests can not be done considering amylase can be found in other bodily fluids.

 Urine Detection

-The presumptive detection of urine can be done by alternative light sources or a paradimethylaminocinnamaldehyde test (DMAC).
+The presumptive detection of urine can be done by alternative light sources or a p-Dimethylaminocinnamaldehyde test (DMAC).
 The DMAC will react with urea, uric acid or ammonia which can all be found in urine.
 When a sample with potential urine is found, 0.1% DMAC can be applied.
 If there is a positive reaction, a pink/magenta colour will be present on the stain.
 There are only presumptive tests for urine detection because the tests used target material that can be found in other bodily fluids.
 This can cause a lot of false positives and inaccurate results.